Do you believe that creators should have the ability to get paid for the value they give to their fans?

 We do, which is why we're building Patreon, a platform that powers membership services for creators with established followings.
 Patreon strives to provide creators with insight, education, and tools that make it possible to retain creative control while running their creative business, so creators can focus on creating and energizing their fanbases.

-Our user base has doubled in the last year alone, and we have paid over $1 billion directly to creators on our platform.
-Bringing Patreon to creators and patrons all over the world is essential to achieving our mission.
-In order to support this growth, we are looking for a Site Reliability Engineer.
+Our user base has doubled in the last year alone, and we have paid over $2 billion directly to creators on our platform.
+In order to support this level of growth, Patreon is looking for a Senior Fullstack Engineer, Content.

 What you will do:

 - You'll help Patreon scale the foundation of a platform that helps creators pay rent and enables higher levels of creativity.

 - Collaborate with product management, designers, and other engineers to build new product functionality, while maintaining a delightful user experience, motivated by passion for our shared mission.

 - Work with a supportive team to get things done with the right mix of quality and agility.